SU-SWS/stanford_courses/README.txt

 KNOWN ISSUES
 ------------
-When enabling the Feature via drush, drush will complain that it cannot find a release history for "text" and several other CCK modules.
+* When enabling the Feature via drush, drush will complain that it cannot find a release history for "text" and several other CCK modules.
 To avoid this, download CCK first.
+* There is an intermittent DateTimeZone error on import - https://github.com/jbickar/stanford_courses/issues/6